City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 More detailed documentation is found in a README in respective directories of each project.

+Mobiilinutarkotti by default uses local user management via database.
+With environment variables, a single-tenant Microsoft Entra ID login is possible.
+Mobiilinutakortti uses SMS service by Telia, and email service by Amazon.

 ## Prerequisites

 - NodeJS - v16